 After weight loss it is important to prevent weight regain by practising a period of weight maintenance, to establish the new healthy eating and lifestyle habits.

 This period of stability can give people the confidence to feel in control of their weight before going on to attempt further weight loss.

 This measured approach to weight management encourages people to consider weight loss and maintenance as a life-long process, rather than weight loss as a short term goal.

 Regular support has been shown to help maintain weight loss.
-At GCWMS the Weight Maintenance Phase runs for 12 monthly sessions.
+At GCSWMS the Weight Maintenance Phase runs for 12 monthly sessions.
 Over this period people learn to maintain the habits that have helped them to lose weight.